 - Requirements: Contact the National Student Loans Service Centre at 1-888-815-4514 and ask to be connected to the Canada Student Loan Program

 - It is very important to keep your OSAP file up-to-date.
 Not updating your income information can impact your grant funding and future eligibility for OSAP support.

-- You can adjust your earnings through the Income Update link on your OSAP account part-way through your study period; or at any time by providing the Financial Aid Office with a letter or email asking us to adjust your income.
+- You can adjust your earnings through the Income Update link on your OSAP account part-way through your study period, or at any time, by uploading a letter to your OSAP portal asking us to adjust your income.
 Our office would need the amount of your income, the time period for that income, and where that income is coming from (i.e. government funding, employment, scholarships etc.) to confirm the update.